skishore23/wink/README.md

 # Wink

-**A Claude Code plugin that enforces discipline and auto-generates specialized agents from your coding patterns.**
+**A Claude Code plugin that enforces discipline and auto-generates specialized agents from claude's coding patterns.**

 ---